-International students have to pay an application processing fee once (as of January 6, 2020, this amounts to 50 EUR).
-Please do not transfer this amount unless you have either been explicitly told to do so by the application portal and/or administrative staff.
+International applicants have to pay an application processing fee once (as of December 18, 2024, this amounts to 70 EUR).
+The reason is that the administrative staff has to evaluate international certificates/diplomas, which is a time-consuming process.
+Please do not transfer this amount unless you have been explicitly told to do so by the application portal and/or administrative staff.
 Trier University does not charge tuition fees.
-However, students pay a relatively small semester fee each semester (approx. 250 EUR).
+However, students pay a relatively small semester fee each semester (approx. 320 EUR as of December 2024).
 This fee covers public transport by bus and train in the region, discounted prices for food and drinks on campus, access to computer pools, etc. The first semester fee is a bit higher as it includes the cost of a student ID card, etc.